-The Subject TAC number is the TAC number for which associated information is provided in the SIT 927 message.
-The TAC Number Total indicates the total number of TACs for which related database information is available, including the subject TAC number.
+The Count of Current TAC Numbers is the number of consecutive TAC numbers for which information is provided in the SIT 927 message, so that the last TAC number for which information is provided in the SIT 927 message = "First TAC Number" + "Count of Current TAC Numbers" - 1.

+The TAC Number Total indicates the total number of TACs for which related database information is available, including the range of TAC number for which information is provided in the SIT 927 message.

-The TAC Sequence Number is assigned by the originating MCC and incremented each time it provides new or updated information about a TAC number in a SIT 927 message; this value is maintained when a SIT 927 message is retransmitted or forwarded by any MCC.
+The TAC Sequence Number is assigned by the originating MCC and incremented each time it provides new or updated information about a range of TAC numbers in a SIT 927 message; this value is maintained when a SIT 927 message is retransmitted or forwarded by any MCC.